tompetch/checkmeoutdemo/README.md

 **Github actions pipelines:**

-In the github/workflows folder there are two pipeline configurations, one for deploying the terraform, the othe for uploading the website content to s3.
+In the github/workflows folder there are two pipeline configurations, one for deploying the terraform, the other for uploading the website content to s3.
 The primary pipeline is trigged by a push to main and the second is on completion of primary.

+**Security**

+We are using an ssl certificate on the web front end and have also enabled encryption on the s3 buckets.
+Public access is technically allowed but we want to further restrict access to content by using an origin access identity and an updated bucket policy.